-Reduces both tearing and lag when your games fps is higher than your monitor’s refresh rate.
+Reduces tearing and lag when your game’s fps are higher than your monitor’s refresh rate.

 Personally, I use Freesync, so I always keep this disabled since it doesn’t improve tearing or lag in my case.
-A lot of users have reported unstable performance when enabling this option and others say it works wonders.
-The best you can do is to test it by yourself and see what works best for you!
+Many users have reported unstable performance when enabling this option and others say it works wonders.
+The best you can do is test it yourself and see what works best for you!

 Wait for Vertical Refresh(V-sync)